openvinotoolkit/model_server/docs/python_support/quickstart.md

 output_data = text.upper().encode()
 ```

-The outputs are expected to be a `list` of `pyovms.Tensor`, so you will need to pack the output to `pyovms.Tensor` with proper output name (in that case `OUTPUT`) and return it as a list.
+The outputs are expected to be a `list` of `pyovms.Tensor`, so you will need to pack the output to `pyovms.Tensor` with proper output name (in that case `uppercase`) and return it as a list.

 The complete code would look like this: